KatharaFramework/NetworkPlugin/README.md

 The build process leverages on Docker, so you don't need any dependencies installed in your machine.

-## Use `katharanp` without Kathará
+## Use the Plugin without Kathará

-It is possible to leverage on `katharanp` as a standalone Docker Network Plugin, in order to create pure L2 networks.
+It is possible to leverage on this plugin as a standalone Docker Network Plugin, in order to create pure L2 networks.
 Please check the README of each version (inside the corresponding folder) for specific information.

 ### Assign MAC Addresses to network interfaces